Jev-git/Godot-Downwell-Clone/readme.md

 # Doing
 BUG?:
 * Move into a wall while jumping up from a prop destroy the prop immediately instead of upon landing.
-* Bullet can go through the floor sometime
 # Collision
 * Layer 0: Player
 * Layer 1: Walls